 How to Teach Spanish with Videos

-This is why we’ve painstakingly tracked down the shortest (1 to 6 minutes), most creative and engaging videos possible below.
-You can use these videos and their YouTube channels of origin as a great jumping off point when adding video to your lessons.
+We’ve tracked down the shortest (1 to 6 minutes), most creative and engaging videos possible below.
+You can use these videos and their YouTube channels as a great jumping off point when adding video to your lessons.

 Use all of this information to keep your class interested and on track.